milewdev/TinyMock/README.md

     ```CoffeeScript
     mock.expects("my_method").args(1,2,3)

-    # Of course, it would be the system under test that makes these calls:
+    # Of course, it would be the system under test that actually makes these calls:
     mock.my_method(1,2,3)   # ok: first time called
     mock.my_method(1,2,3)   # ok: second time called
     mock.my_method(1,2,3)   # and so on